charlieocurtis/bathymetry-plot/docs/DEVLOGS.md

 > Spent the day getting to grips with Bootstrap, making the app look a bit nicer and in turn
 > making it a bit more use-able.
 Finished with a basic setup whilst maintaining the current
 > level of functionality.

+> ## 20/01/2025
+> Did some more styling on the web application.
+Other than this there was alot of 'admin' - re-writting
+> README, writing PyDocs etc. Also looked into WSGI servers for Dash, however since at this stage I won't
+> be publishing the project to the internet via a site of its own/embedding in another, I decided this
+> wasn't particularly necessary.
+Started to think about how I might best go back over everything again,
+> now that I have two working applications.
+Implementing further features to get them to a
+> <em>release version</em> prior to optimisation, which is going to be a job in itself.